By Amanda Harley, Certified project manager and process engineer

 Keep reading to find out why!

-Six Sigma: Focusing on Quality and Quantity
+Benefits of Six Sigma Within An Organization: Focus on Quality and Quantity

 Six Sigma practices have been adopted by many organizations due to its ability to improve quality, increase productivity, and help find gaps in operational processes.

 All of these improvements add up to drastic savings.
 In fact, a study was conducted regarding how much money was saved at Motorola ($15 billion in 11 years), General Electric ($12 billion over 5 years), HoneyWell ($800 million) and Ford ($300 million) saved when Six Sigma was implemented.
 Furthermore, the U.S Army even reported a $2 billion in savings by 2007 simply through better meal scheduling.